c1pham/ChrisPham_Project1/README.md

 # ChrisPham_Project1 My name is Christopher Pham.
-You need to install pytest, typing and requests library.
+You need to install pytest, feedparser, typing and requests library.
 You need python 3.7
-# The project takes jobs from github jobs API, and saves it into a database.
-It also has four test cases to test the jobs retrieved and saved.
+# The project takes jobs from github jobs API and stack overflow rss feed, and saves it into a database.
+It also has 9 test cases to test the jobs retrieved and saved from github and stack overflow.
-# The first test is testing the jobs gotten, the next is testing to see if the jobs are saved correctly with good data and bad data
-# the next two are to test if the database and table was created.
-The project has all parts completed
+# The test see if the job data from both sources are downloaded correctly, saved correctly, and reject bad data.
+We also check if the database and job table is created correctly The project has all parts completed